robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_RP2040_Connect/UKMARSBot_Maker-Nano-RP2040.md

 Finally you can plug the Arduino Nano RP2040 Connect into the UKMARSBot socket where the Arduino Nano normally goes!

-Make sure the device goes the right way around!
+Make sure the device goes in the right way around!

 <img src="images/UKMARSBot_NanoRP2040Connect.jpg" width="250" />